NEUROIMAGING / MAGNETIC RESONANCE

 T2 blackout

-• the actual DWI signal (given by ADC values) is reduced by the presence of a low (hypointense) T2 signal ⇒ DWI is hypointense (dark)
+• the actual DWI signal (determined by ADC values) is reduced due to the presence of a low (hypointense) T2 signal ⇒ DWI appears hypointense (dark)

-• the T2 blackout phenomenon is present in hematomas, degenerative diseases with iron accumulation, etc.
+• the T2 blackout phenomenon is present in conditions such as hematomas, degenerative diseases with iron accumulation, etc.

 T2 blackout - hypointense DWI in intracerebral bleeding